Is Xi Jinping the Leader China Needs? - ExBulletin

 Photo:

-The economic reforms that China began to implement after Mao Zedong’s demise in 1978 marked a major economic take-off and created opportunities that lifted some 800 million people out of poverty.
-Everything seemed to indicate that China had found a way to become a promoter of peace and prosperity.
+After Mao Zedong’s death in 1978, the economic reforms that China began to implement marked a major economic take-off and created opportunities to lift an estimated 800 million people out of poverty.
+Everything seems to indicate that China has found a way to become a promoter of peace and prosperity.

-But in 2013, political leadership passed to Xi Jinping.
-His political record identified him as an outright Maoist, a staunch Marxist-Leninist (despite all the disasters ideology has caused in the countries that adopted it), who had risen through the party ranks as an enemy of Corruption. .
+But in 2013, the political leadership was handed over to Xi Jinping.
+His political record shows that he is an outright Maoist, a staunch Marxist-Leninist (although ideology has caused all disasters in the country that adopts him), and he has risen through the party ranks to become a corrupt enemy. .

-Since coming to power, Xi has focused on reorganizing all policies.
-He established his credo that China was ready to become the world’s leading power.
-He underscored the removal of Hong Kong’s autonomy and the use of force to achieve it.
+Since coming to power, Xi Jinping has focused on reorganizing all policies.
+He established the credo that China is ready to become the world’s leading power.
+He stressed the need to deprive Hong Kong of its autonomy and to use force to achieve this goal.
 He began to militarily threaten Taiwan.
-It has deployed warships across the South China Sea, trying to impose its dominance in military and economic terms.
-This strained relations with India, creating armed incidents along the border.
+He deployed warships to the South China Sea in an attempt to dominate the military and economic aspects.
+He strained relations with India and created armed incidents along the border.

-In foreign policy, he adopted an arrogant attitude in negotiating trade disputes.
-He declared a near-trade and financial war against the United States when that country demanded that the trade imbalance be corrected.
-To the increase in tariffs on Chinese products, Xi responded with a devaluation of the currency and the liquidation of North American bonds.
-When Australia called for an investigation into the origin of the coronavirus, Xi suspended the purchase of Australian meat and wine.
+In foreign policy, he adopted an arrogant attitude when negotiating trade disputes.
+When the United States demanded the correction of trade imbalances, it declared a near-trade and financial war against the United States.
+In response to the increase in tariffs on Chinese products, Xi Jinping reacted with a depreciation of the currency and the sale of North American bonds.
+When Australia called for an investigation into the origin of the coronavirus, Xi Jinping suspended the purchase of Australian meat and wine.

-In domestic politics, Xi has ordered audits and regulations of all large private companies.
-First, he ordered the establishment of a Communist Party commission in every private enterprise with more than 50 employees, and the appointment of a Party representative to the board of directors of all large private enterprises.
+In domestic politics, Xi Jinping has ordered the auditing and supervision of all large private companies.
+First, he ordered the establishment of Communist Party committees in all private enterprises with more than 50 employees and appointed a party representative to the board of directors of all large private enterprises.

-Several billionaires have seen their businesses come under scrutiny.
-The first victim was Alibab, which was forced to “downsize” its size and suffered a huge drop in the value of its shares.
-Some less fortunate entrepreneurs ended up in jail.
-Xi Jinping’s “war” against large private companies reflects the return to Maoism and absolute state control over the economy.
+Several billionaires have seen their businesses under surveillance.
+The first victim was Alibaba, which was forced to “downsize” its size and its share price fell sharply.
+Some unhappy entrepreneurs ended up in jail.
+Xi Jinping’s “war” against large private companies reflects the path back to Maoism and absolute state control over the economy.

-In short, the goodwill with which the world perceived China is over.
-Xi Jinping seems determined to drag his country into a war conflagration or create a new cold war, with all its negative implications.
+In short, the world’s goodwill towards China is over.
+Xi Jinping seems determined to drag his country into a militant fire or to create a new cold war, with all its negative effects.
 The Chinese people are the biggest loser of the new political orientation.
-Its leaders must already be wondering if Xi Jinping is the leader China needs, after the progress he has made over the past 35 years.
+After his progress over the past 35 years, its leaders must have started to doubt that Xi Jinping is the leader China needs.

 Luis Ziga is a political analyst and former diplomat.